To help you set up your experiments, here’s a little practical exercise.

 10. Launch the experiment

 Let’s go back to the Graphic editor.
 Our experiment is ready to go online.
-Click on “Launch” in the finalization panel, then on “Put online”, and presto!
+Click on Launch in the summary panel.

 Note: There may be a short latency time (up to 10 minutes) between the launch of an experiment and its visibility on the website.
 So don’t worry if your experiment doesn’t appear immediately!